-- 1. Official Warning that a student is at risk - a) Students who do not complete an assessment task, and/or have not been granted approval for Illness/Misadventure will be issued with an official N-warning letter.
-They will then have two weeks to resolve the issue by completing the task. - b) A student who has been issued with at least two N-warnings for the same course is at risk of not meeting the course completion criteria and may be N-determined. - 2.
-Representing the School - a) Students who have unresolved N-warning will not be eligible to represent South Grafton High School at any sporting or cultural events. - b) Also, they will not be eligible to attend non-curriculum based excursions. - c) Once the N-warning has been resolved, the restrictions will be lifted. - 3.
-Official Determination of Non-completion of a HSC Course - a) Where it is determined that a student has not met the course completion criteria as outlined on page 4 of this document, they place themselves at risk of receiving an N- determination.
+- Students who have unresolved N-warning will not be eligible to represent South Grafton High School at any sporting or cultural events. - b) Also, they will not be eligible to attend non-curriculum based excursions. - c) Once the N-warning has been resolved, the restrictions will be lifted. - 3.
+Official Determination of Non-completion of an HSC Course - a) Where it is determined that a student has not met the course completion criteria as outlined on page 4 of this document, they place themselves at risk of receiving an N- determination.
 An N-determination will mean that the course will not be listed on the student's NESA record.
 Students must make a genuine attempt at assessment tasks that contribute in excess of 50% of available marks.
 Completion of tasks worth exactly 50% is not sufficient; tasks worth more than 50% must be completed. - b) NESA requires that the Principal must warn students as soon as possible and advise their parents or carers in writing if they are at risk of not completing a course.
 This warning should be given in time for the problem to be corrected.
 NESA also requires that if the first warning letter is not effective, a further warning letter(s) should be sent. - c) A minimum of two course-specific N-warnings must be issued prior to a final N-determination being made for a course. - d) Students who are in danger of being given an N-determination will be interviewed by the teacher and faculty Head Teacher before being referred to the Year Adviser and Principal.
 (Notation of any such interview will be recorded in Sentral.) - e) A parent/carer interview will be conducted if applicable. - f) Students who have not complied with the above requirements cannot be regarded as having satisfactorily completed the course.
 The Principal will then apply the N-determination as outlined below. - 4.
-Procedures required to issue a Non-Completion of Course Determination - a) A Principal's Determination Form will be completed for each student who is to be given an N-determination. - b) Where possible, the Principal will explain to the student the reasons for the determination(s) made on the form and advise them of the consequences of this determination.
+Procedures required to issue a Non-Completion of Course Determination - A Principal's Determination Form will be completed for each student who is to be given an N-determination. - b) Where possible, the Principal will explain to the student the reasons for the determination(s) made on the form and advise them of the consequences of this determination.
 The course(s) will not be listed on the student's Record of Achievement unless the student seeks a review of this determination and the appeal is successful.
-The N- determination may also affect the student's ability to commence their HSC studies, as they must have successfully completed 12 units of study in the Preliminary HSC year - c) Where possible, the student will be advised of their right to seek a reconsideration of this determination, and the procedures involved in submitting an appeal.
+The N-determination may also affect the student's ability to commence their HSC studies, as they must have successfully completed 12 units of study in Year 11.

-d) Where possible, the Principal will ensure the student has read the Information for Students and read and signed the Student's Declaration on the Principal's Determination Form.
+- c) Where possible, the student will be advised of their right to seek a reconsideration of this determination, and the procedures involved in submitting an appeal. - d) Where possible, the Principal will ensure the student has read the Information for Students and read and signed the Student's Declaration on the Principal's Determination Form.